unChaz/sci-fi-5e/srd/mechanics/backgrounds.md

 ## Duelist

-You have risen in the ranks of duelists, and have earned your respect amongst the elite pretorians.
+You have risen in the ranks of duelists, and have earned your respect among the elite praetorians.

-Skill Proficiencies: Physique, Charm.
-Choose 1 from [Acrobatics, Performance, Intimidation] Tool Proficiency: Choose 1 from [Musical Instrument, Navigator’s Kit, Medkit] Weapon Proficiency: Pulse Rapier, Pulse Whip
+Skill Proficiencies: Physique.
+Choose 1 from [Acrobatics, Charm, Intimidation] Tool Proficiency: Choose 1 from [Musical Instrument, Navigator’s Kit, Medkit] Weapon Proficiency: Pulse Rapier, Pulse Whip